11 Different Types of Deer in North America

 Females can weigh up to 70 pounds, but males often reach around 90 pounds.

-Additionally, they have a short, thick, delicate-legged body with robust, upright antlers for the stags (male Sika Deer).
+Additionally, they have a short, thick, delicate-legged body with robust, upright antlers, especially for stags (male Sika Deer).

 Males will mate with several females during the breeding season in late September.